yorickpeterse/oga/CONTRIBUTING.md

 such a case use `describe 'foo'` for class methods and `describe '#foo'` for instance methods.

-Do not use `let` for creating data re-used between specifications, instead use a `before` block that sets an instance variable.
-In other words, use this:

-    before do
-      @number = 10
-    end

-instead of this:

-    let(:number) { 10 }

-Instance variables stand out much more and they don't require one to also understand what exactly `let` does which in turn simplifies the process of reading and writing specifications.

-Whenever adding new specifications please keep them in the existing style unless I indicate otherwise.
-There's nothing more annoying than inconsistent specifications.
+Whenever adding new specifications please keep them in the existing style.
+If the style is problematic you can open a separate pull request to address it.
+If you expect this to be a lot of work you should open an issue first to discuss things.

-If you insist on changing the structure/style of specifications please open an issue and ask about it _before_ making any changes.
-I am very picky about how I want things and it would be a shame for somebody to spend hours working on something that isn't going to be merged in any way.

 ## Continuous Integration